AzizDialloG/project_winter_2021_2022/README.md

 # Readme.me

 This repository contains two project files

 ### scikit-learn.ipynb

-This notebook file uses the  scikit-learn algorithms. library used in this files are
+This notebook file uses the  scikit-learn algorithms.
+The library used in this files are

 ### Numerical arrays.
 import numpy as np